-The 2016 National Cherry Blossom Festival® will kick off on Sunday, March 20, and run through Sunday, April 17, making it an unusually long festival period.
+The 2017 National Cherry Blossom Festival® will kick off on Monday, March 20, and run through Sunday, April 16.

 The festival is run by the National Cherry Blossom Festival, Inc., a 501(c)(3) not-for-profit organization and features a number of events, exhibits, and performances related to the cherry blossoms and U.S.-Japanese relations.
 Among the events and activities are a parade, fireworks, concerts, and special exhibits that take their theme from the cherry blossoms.
 You can find more information at the National Cherry Blossom Festival’s official website.

 The National Cherry Blossom Festival is typically scheduled around the average peak bloom date.
 The hope is that the blossoms will come out at some point during the festival, but there’s no guarantee of that and it’s unlikely they’ll be out for the duration.
 In 2014 and 2015 the peak bloom fell right at the end of the festival.
-This year, the festival is longer than usual–a month–and extends later than usual, so it’s likely that the peak bloom will fall within the festival dates.
+In 2016, with the early bloom, it fell right at the beginning of the festival.
+In recent years the festival has been extended to run across several weeks, which increases the chances that the peak bloom will fall within the festival dates.